Quadratic relations between periods of connections: Algebraic computation of de Rham duality in dimension one

-We note that $\DR K$ and $\DR C$ have non-zero cohomology in degree one at most and are supported on $\Div$, whence exact sequences In particular, we obtain an identification Moreover, when working in the analytic topology, one can define the analytic de~Rham complex $\DR^\an\cV$, which has constructible cohomology.
+Moreover, when working in the analytic topology, one can define the analytic de~Rham complex $\DR^\an\cV$, which has constructible cohomology.
 Since $X$ is compact, it can be deduced from the GAGA theorem that the natural morphism $\DR\cV\to\DR^\an\cV$ induces an isomorphism in hypercohomology (and similarly for $\cV(!\Div)$).
 This enables us to identify the algebraic de Rham cohomology with the analytic one.
 We will not use the exponent `$\an$' when the context is clear and we will use this GAGA theorem without mentioning it explicitly.

 If $(V,\nabla)=(\cO_U,\rd)$, one knows various forms of $\DR (\cO_X(!\Div))$.
 Namely, $\DR (\cO_X(!\Div))$ is quasi\nobreakdash-isomorphic to one of the following complexes: \begin{itemize} \item $\mathrm{Cone}\bigl(\DR\cO_X(*\Div)\to\iota_{\Div}\DR\cO_{\wh\Div}\bigr)[-1]$, \item $\cO_X(-\Div)\to\Omega^1_X$, \end{itemize} and, for the sake of computing cohomology, one can replace these complexes with their analytic counterparts.
-Another form proves useful, obtained by means of the rapid decay de Rham complex defined on the real-oriented blow-up $\wt X$ of $X$ at each point of $\Div$ (the one-dimensional version of the rapid decay de~Rham complex considered in Section \ref{subsec:comparisonperiods}, \cf Section~\ref{subsec:sheavesrealblowup} for details).
+Another form proves useful: it is obtained by means of the rapid decay de Rham complex defined on the real-oriented blow-up $\wt X$ of $X$ at each point of $\Div$ (the one-dimensional version of the rapid decay de~Rham complex considered in Section \ref{subsec:comparisonperiods}, \cf Section~\ref{subsec:sheavesrealblowup} for details).

 The first goal of this section is to explain similar presentations for $\DR\cV(!\Div)$ and, correspondingly, the presentation of $\DR\cV$ in terms of the moderate de~Rham complex on~$\wt X$.
 Furthermore, we express the natural de~Rham pairing between these complexes in terms of the analytic de~Rham pairing $\wt\Qpairing_{\rrd,\rmod}$ on the real blow-up space $\wt X$ at $\Div$.
 This approach is reminiscent of that of \cite{Mochizuki10} in any dimension (\cf Cor.\,5.2.7 from \loccit\ and Remark \ref{rem:algDR}).